SowaDarek/Xbox360_BadGame/README.md

 4. Burn the patched game to a compatible DVD+R DL disc.
 5. Copy any required files to your USB storage device.
 6. Launch BadUpdate and insert the patched disc.
-7. Follow the instructions from the tutorial.
+7. Enjoy playing the game.

 > **Note**
 >